etleap/terraform-provider-etleap/docs/resources/connection_freshsales.md

 - `api_key` (String) Your Freshsales API Key.
 Can be found under Admin Settings -> API Settings under the "API Key" label.
 - `domain` (String) Your Freshsales domain.
 Can be found under Admin Settings -> API Settings under the "bundle alias" label.
 - `name` (String) The unique name of this connection.
+- `quota_limit` (Number) The maximum number of requests Etleap can make per hour against the Freshsales API.
 - `type` (String) must be one of ["FRESHSALES"]

 ### Optional